metarex-media/www-metarex-media/content/docs/studies/_index.md

 {{< fo t = "banner"
     header = "Case Studies"
-    description = "Metarex is like a zip file with a timeline.
+    description = "MetaRex is like a zip file with a timeline.
 It's used like an electronic FedEx service." src = "/img/dino/mrx-logo-0300.png"
     class = "ui center aligned olive message"
 />}}